wp-plugins/realia-xml-csv-property-listings-import/readme.txt

 * Easily import property images, and slider settings.

 * Supports files in any format and structure.
 There are no requirements that the data in your file be organized in a certain way.
-Realia CSV imports are easy, no matter the structure of your file.
-Realia XML imports are flexible and work with any XML file.
+CSV imports into Realia are easy, no matter the structure of your file.

 * Supports files of practically unlimited size by automatically splitting them into chunks.
 WP All Import is limited solely by your server settings.